arfc/moltres/doc/content/development/contributing.md

 ### 4. Update Documentation

-If you make any changes to the source code which significantly alters functionality, please make the corresponding changes to the documentation in `moltres/doc/content/source` for the specific class you modified.
+If you make any changes to the source code which alters functionality, please make the corresponding changes to the documentation in `moltres/doc/content/source` for the specific class you modified.
 You may build this website locally to review your documentation changes by running the following commands in the `moltres/doc` directory: